Coal delivery to houses and flats mid-20th Century

 Coal delivery over the years

 Even as late as the 1950s, the coalman delivered to our streets in Edmonton much as he had done in my parents' and grandparents' time.
 He arrived by horse and cart, and carried the huge sacks of coal right through the house.
-Then he emptied them into the cupboard under the stairs - which was where coal was stored in the terraced houses where I was living.
+Then he emptied them into the cupboard under the stairs - which was where coal was stored in the terraced houses where I was still living.

 Richard Cole